 "What?
 It's not like I don't have anything you haven't already seen before."He nodded at the floor and placed a glass of water and two aspirin on the bedside table.
 After swallowing the aspirin I asked politely for a spare pillow and a light blanket.
 His mingled look of confusion and embarrassment was met by my raised eyebrows and seemingly innocent expression,

 "You don't have to sleep on the couch, you know, you can sleep in here with me . . ." he said this quietly to his nightstand instead of to my face.
 I shrugged, pretending that it was no big deal, but as he reached over to turn off the lights I saw him pause and quickly collect himself.
 I slowly climbed in and snuggled down in the blankets facing a mountain of indecision about what would happen next.

-As my eyes adjusted to the dark I smiled a little to myself, remembering the good times and how it felt to fall asleep next to him every night for the past three years.
+As my eyes adjusted to the dark I smiled a little to myself, remembering the good times and how it felt to fall asleep next to him every night for the past four years.
 He stiffly rolled over so we faced each other and I could see his mouth open and close, trying to form words that just wouldn't come.
 Since we had touched on all the relative high points over dinner I decided to take the lead and test his resolve.

 "I started dieting," I whispered, "now that I don't have to keep my house full of junk food and soda."
 He chuckled and I grabbed his hand and ran it smoothly over my newly toned stomach, I heard him take in a sharp breath.
 "What do you think?"
 I asked in an innocent tone.

 "Um….that's nice."
 I could feel him stiffen beside me.
 I felt his hand come up to cup my face and he scooted closer to me.
 "But I've always thought you were beautiful."